 Garry and McConnel estimate there are 30 or more reasons why cows might die.
 But looking at most dairy record systems, farmers typically list eight to 10.
 And after closer examination, these records are only about 50% accurate.
 That’s not surprising, they say, because cause of death is often complicated and difficult to assess without performing a postmortem exam.

 Not every dead cow needs to be necropsied, he adds.
 “Accidents that lead to euthanasia and cows with prolonged illness and substantial diagnostic workup probably do not warrant a necropsy unless there are specific lingering questions,” he says.
-“On the other hand, cows that die without much warning, or cases where the outcome was expected to be very different, certainly warrant a necropsy.”
+“However, cows that die without much warning, or cases where the outcome was expected to be very different, certainly warrant a necropsy.”

-McConnel estimates a dairy farmer can get a good idea of the reasons why cows die on their farms by necropsying about 50% of their cow deaths.
-And not all of those need to be done by a veterinarian if the farmer or an employee is properly trained.
+McConnel says dairy farmers can get a good idea of the reasons why cows die on their farms by necropsying about 50% of their cow deaths.

-The use of cell phone photos and taking tissue samples for further evaluation is relatively easy, McConnel says.
+The use of cellphone photos and tissue samples for further evaluation is relatively easy, he adds.
 Once this information is sent off and analyzed by the herd’s veterinarian, a cause of death can usually be determined.

 Cow death certificates

-Once the cause of death is determined, it must be recorded in a systematic way so it can be analyzed, summarized and reviewed over a period of time.
-That allows the dairy farmer and veterinarian to determine if there are patterns to the causes of death and what changes might be implemented to prevent future problems.
-Because of this McConnel and Garry have created a cow certificate of death that records all pertinent information.
+Once the cause of death is determined, it must be recorded in a systematic way so it can be analyzed, summarized and reviewed over time.
+That allows the farmer and veterinarian to determine if there are patterns to the causes of death and what changes might be implemented to prevent future problems.
+Because of this, McConnel and Garry have created a cow certificate of death that records all pertinent information.

-“Knowing what a cow did and thinking through the chain of events that led to that loss is a powerful means to critique the risks that occur daily on the operation,” he says.
+“Knowing what a cow did and thinking through the chain of events that led to that loss is a powerful means to critique the risks that occur daily on the operation,” he adds.

 Along with the cow death certificate, Garry and McConnel have developed an alphanumeric coding system that can be used in conjunction with computerized dairy record systems.
 That allows the farmer and veterinarian to identify areas of preventive interventions, the proximate cause of death and any other underlying causative problems.

-If cows are dying because of a specific problem area on the dairy, such as nutrition, disease or injury, the system will more easily identify these areas so corrective action can be taken.
+If cows are dying because of a specific problem area on the dairy, such as nutrition, disease or injury, the system makes it easier to identify those areas so corrective action can be taken as soon as possible.